Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 98,469 people, 40,283 houses or apartments, and a median cost of homes of $152,509, Albany real estate and house prices are near the national average for all cities and towns.
+With a population of 97,279, 41,245 total housing units (homes and apartments), and a median house value of $188,407, Albany real estate and house prices are near the national average for all cities and towns.

-Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Albany, accounting for 45.57% of the city's housing units.
-Other types of housing that are prevalent in Albany include single-family detached homes ( 27.24%), large apartment complexes or high rise apartments ( 22.16%), and a few row houses and other attached homes ( 4.82%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Albany, accounting for 46.40% of the city's housing units.
+Other types of housing that are prevalent in Albany include single-family detached homes ( 27.84%), large apartment complexes or high rise apartments ( 21.09%), and a few row houses and other attached homes ( 4.50%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Albany differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Albany - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Albany real estate investment or home purchase decisions.